Therefore Pilate then took Jesus and scourged Him.

 Then◦ there was set a vessel full▵ of vinegar, and◦ they, having filled· a sponge ·full with vinegar, and having put· it ·around hyssop, brought· it ·to His mouth.

-When Jesus therefore received the vinegar, He said, It is finished; and reclining the head, He delivered up the Spirit.
+When Jesus therefore received the vinegar, He said◦, It is finished; and bowing4 the head, He delivered··up the spirit.

 Then the soldiers came, and broke◦ the legs of the first, and of the other who was crucified with Him.